Ixodes holocyclus: Adult female

-The newly moulted adult female becomes increasingly active for the first 6–7 days and seeks a host.
-It attaches to the final host after 7–9 days (but possibly up to 77 days).
+The newly moulted adult female becomes increasingly active during the first 6 or 7 days and seeks a host.
+It attaches to the final host after 7 to 9 days (but possibly up to 77 days).
 After insemination by a male tick, or sometimes before, a female feeds on blood to gain the nutrients for the egg mass to mature.
 Adult females engorge for a period of 6–30 days, the time again being temperature dependent.
 (The 30-day engorgement time is derived from laboratory culture colonies.)
 Under natural conditions, the time taken for an adult female to engorge while on the host varies from 6 to 21 days, the period being longest in cool weather.
 When replete, the adult female drops off the host to the ground.
 After 11–20 days the gravid female starts to lay a batch of 2000 to 6000 eggs (20–200 eggs per day over 16–34 days) into moist vegetation such as leaf and branch litter, under the bark of trees and shrubs, or in foliage near the tips of branches.
 The eggs are attached as a mass with a wax-like substance.
-The female tick dies 1–2 days after egg laying is complete.
+The female tick dies one or two days after egg-laying is complete.
 Under laboratory conditions, female ticks have been kept alive for more than two years.

-Due to the variation in time taken for the female to engorge, a host may carry a tick for up to three weeks without the tick being significantly engorged or causing paralysis.
-However, in warm weather the female engorges rapidly and, at the same time, injects her toxin into the host, thus causing paralysis if the host is susceptible.
-The adult female does not usually inject detectable amounts of toxin until the 3rd or 4th day of attachment to the host, with peak amounts being injected on days 5 and 6.
+Due to the variation in time taken for the female to engorge, a host may carry a tick for up to three weeks without the tick becoming significantly engorged or causing paralysis.
+However, in warm weather, the female engorges rapidly and, at the same time, injects her toxin into the host, thus causing paralysis if the host is susceptible.
+The adult female does not usually inject detectable amounts of toxin until the third or fourth day of attachment to the host, with peak amounts being injected on days five and six.

 Diagnosis: A very large tick when fully engorged; scutum about as long as broad and broadest a little posterior to mid length, with strong lateral carinae; capitulum relatively long porose areas deep, cornua usually absent, but when present at most only mild and rounded; auriculae present; hypostome lanceolate, dentition mainly 3/3; no sternal plate; anal grooves meeting at a point behind; all coxae with an external spur decreasing in size posteriorly; trochanters III and IV usually with small, pointed ventral spurs.